★★★★★970+ Clients Approved

 What the Average Score Means for Loan Approvals

-Being at or above the national average (666) doesn't guarantee loan approval — but it indicates you're in the mainstream lending zone.
-Here's what typical lenders require:
+Being at or above the Australian average of 760 doesn't guarantee loan approval — but it indicates you're well inside the mainstream lending zone.
+Here's what each major lender tier requires in 2026:

-If your score is below these thresholds because of negative entries — not just a short credit history — those entries may be removable.
+The take-home: if your score is below these thresholds because of negative entries — not just a short credit history — those entries are typically what's blocking you.
+A score of 588 from a clean file is treated very differently to a score of 588 with two active defaults.
+Lenders see the file behind the score.

 Why Your Score Might Be Below Average